Ldoppea/first-steps-dev/CONTRIBUTING.md

 You can contribute to this project by creating a [Pull Request](https://github.com/Ldoppea/first-steps-dev/pulls).
 Contributors must abide to this project [Code of Conduct](CODE_OF_CONDUCT.md)

-For example, you can propose a new link, new category, delete a link that became invalid, fix typos or tags, or propose new ideas.
+For example, you can propose a new link, category, translation, delete a link that became invalid, fix typos or tags, or propose new ideas.

 Be sure to have a look to this checklist before submitting a new PR: